devste/raspisync/README.md

 There is not much to do with the current state of the project.

 * Find out the IP address of your Raspberry Pi
-* Enter with ssh root@raspisync
+* Enter with ssh syncthing@raspisync (password: syncthing)
-* The root password is set to "raspisync"
+* Start syncthing

+* Change the webinterface access to 0.0.0.0:8384 in /home/syncthing/.config/syncthing/config.xml
+* Use your browser to connect to raspisync:8384